Who is Joseph Wresinski?

-This approach was possible because Wresinski knew from personal experience how it feels to be humiliated, how desperation can mingle with hope, and why some children are broken hearted at an early age.
+Wresinski’s approach was possible because he knew from personal experience how it feels to be humiliated, how desperation can mingle with hope, and why some children are broken hearted at an early age.
 Wresinski’s knowledge did not come from higher education.
 He knew first-hand that what people in poverty want is not charity or hand outs, but to be treated as equals and listened to with respect.
 He often heard people in poverty ask, “Am I not a human being?
 I want to be treated like one!”

-In 1957, Wresinski first met disenfranchised families in a large emergency housing camp in Noisy-le-Grand (France).
+In 1957, Wresinski first met disenfranchised families in a large emergency housing camp in Noisy-le-Grand, France.
 This catalysed his personal experience into a vision for a movement of people overcoming poverty and shaping a society without exclusion.
-As he said later, “The families I met [in Noisy] made me think of the poverty of my mother.
+As he said later, “The families I met [in Noisy-le-Grand] made me think of the poverty of my mother.
 The children there could have been my brothers, my sister, or me, forty years earlier.”
-From then on, Wresinski and others who helped him found ATD Fourth World devoted their lives to gaining recognition for the dignity of people in poverty, people whose knowledge and experience are making an invaluable contribution to society.
+From then on, Wresinski and others who helped him, devoted their lives to gaining recognition for the dignity of people in poverty, people whose knowledge and experience make an invaluable contribution to society.

-Some key dates in Wresinski’s life:
+Key dates in Wresinski’s life:

 Joseph Wresinski always aimed to unite all social classes in solidarity with those most excluded by persistent poverty.
-With this goal, he built a network of leaders representing nations, churches, and international bodies from all over the world (a foundation on which ATD Fourth World continues to build today).
-He believed that every man or woman he met represented a chance for these excluded families to be heard.
+With this goal, he built a network of leaders representing nations, churches, and international bodies.
+They came from all over the world (a foundation on which ATD Fourth World continues to build today).
+He believed that every man or woman he met represented a chance for excluded families to be heard.
 He was determined to keep ATD Fourth World open to people of all cultures, faiths, and races.

 Wresinski’s appointment to France’s Economic and Social Council was a significant step in his quest for official representation for families living in persistent poverty.
 With the publication of the Wresinski Report in 1987, he succeeded in gaining recognition for them as partners in society.